typeorm/typeorm/docs/entities.md

 (WKT)](https://en.wikipedia.org/wiki/Well-known_text), so geometry columns should be tagged with the `string` type.

-TypeORM's PostgreSQL support uses [GeoJSON](http://geojson.org/) as an interchange format, so geometry columns should be tagged either as `object` or `Geometry` (or subclasses, e.g. `Point`) after importing [`geojson` types](https://www.npmjs.com/package/@types/geojson).
+TypeORM's PostgreSQL and CockroachDB support uses [GeoJSON](http://geojson.org/) as an interchange format, so geometry columns should be tagged either as `object` or `Geometry` (or subclasses, e.g. `Point`) after importing [`geojson` types](https://www.npmjs.com/package/@types/geojson).